Rarst/release-belt/README.md

 You can configure Release Belt by creating `config/config.php` file, which returns array of options to override.

-See [`config/configExample.php`](config/configExample.php) for the annotated example and default settings.
+See [`config/configExample.php`](config/configExample.php) for the annotated example.

-#### Authentication
+#### Authentication & permissions

-Release Belt implements HTTP authentication to password protect your repository.
-You can configure it by adding `http.users` array to configuration, which holds `'login' => 'password hash'` pairs.
+Release Belt implements HTTP authentication to password protect your repository and control access to specific packages.
+You can configure it via `users` configuration option.

 There is an `bin/encodePassword.php` command line helper included for hashing passwords: